-- The volatility of the stock market and the timing of the investment has given rise to the systematic investment plan.
-It is one of the most popular ways of investing in the stock market, without worrying about the fundamentals of the company as the same is being managed by the professionals.
+- The volatility of the stock market and the investment timing has given rise to the systematic investment plan.
+It is one of the most popular ways of investing in the stock market, without worrying about the company’s fundamentals as the professionals are managing the same.

 - It works on the basic principle of consistency of investments.
 Like a recurring deposit of banks, a fixed amount, as decided by an investor, gets deducted from his bank account at selected intervals.

 - When an investor pays the amount to the Mutual Fund, the fund allocates the units (like shares in the company) to the payer, at a price, which is known as Net Asset Value or NAV.
 NAV depends on the market sentiments, and the investor gets more units if the NAV is low and gets a smaller number of units when the market is rising.